l7mp/stunner-auth-service/README.md

 - `listener`: consider only the specified listener on the given STUNner Gateway; if `listener` is set then `namespace` and `gateway` must be set too.
 - `ttl`: the requested lifetime of the credential.
 Default is one day, make sure to customize.
+- `public-addr`: override the public IP address with the provided value.

 ### Response